Thai Real Estate As An Investment | SunwayEstates

 Historical data by XE

-While THB remained strong during 2018/2019, it depreciated during COVID pandemic, offering more attractive exchange rate for property buyers.
+While THB remained strong during 2018/2019, it depreciated during the COVID pandemic, offering property buyers a more attractive exchange rate.
 Moreover, with international travel recovery and subsequent strengthening of THB you will be poised to make currency gains.

 Ease of ownership

-Thailand Condominium Act gives foreigners the right to fully, directly own condominium units.
-There are certain restrictions: foreign buyers cannot own more than 49% of total sellable area in any given project, money for condo purchase by a foreigner must come from abroad.
+Thailand Condominium Act gives foreigners the right to entirely and directly own condominium units.
+There are certain restrictions: foreign buyers cannot own more than 49% of the total sellable area in any given project, and money for condo purchases by foreigners must come from abroad.
 Still, these are easy to comply with and are hardly prohibitive.
-Otherwise, you are free to sell your unit, rent it out, leave it to your kids as inheritance etc.
+Otherwise, you are free to sell your unit, rent it out, leave it to your kids as an inheritance etc.

 Rental yield